rolemgalvez/celestial-bodies-database/README.md

 ## Usage
-Restore database using the `universe.sql`:
+Restore database using the `universe.sql` file:

 ### Bash
 ```bash